jldeen/container-app-bicep/readme.md

     az provider register --namespace Microsoft.Web
 ```

-Now we can deploy the app, as well as all required resources by simply running the `deploy.sh` script for bash / zsh.
+Now we can deploy the app, as well as all required resources, by simply running the `deploy.sh` script for bash / zsh.

 This script takes the following optional arguments: